 What is misuse of the notification tool?

-Notifying genuine reviews that comply with our guidelines to get these reviews removed
+Notifying genuine reviews that comply with our guidelines in order to get these reviews removed

 Re-notifying the same review, after it has already been investigated and found to meet our User Guidelines

 Flagging a competitor domain’s positive reviews